Broadbalk

 Description

-Started in 1843, Broadbalk is one of the oldest continuous agronomic experiments in the world.
+Started in 1843, Broadbalk is the longest running scientific experiment in the world.
 Wheat is grown every year on all or part of the experiment.
 Established to test the effects of various combinations of inorganic fertilizers (N, P, K, Na and Mg) and organic manures on the yield of winter wheat, many of these treatments continue today.
 A control strip has received no fertilizer or organic manures since 1843.
 It was started by Lawes and Gilbert in autumn 1843, and the first crop was harvested in summer 1844.

 Data Access Statement